Mitt Romney Slammed For Calling Against Impeachment: ‘[His] Spine Is Missing Again’

 Utah Senator Mitt Romney has been slammed for his refusal to call for Donald Trump’s impeachment in a column published in The Washington Post.

-Much of the weekend coverage has been dominated by the surprising call by the Republican congressman, Justin Amash, who asked the Congress to introduce impeachment proceedings against the president.
+Much of the weekend coverage has been dominated by the surprising call by Republican Congressman Justin Amash, who asked the Congress to introduce impeachment proceedings against the president.
 Romney, who appeared on CNN’s State of the Union, said that although he commended the young Republican for his “courageous” statement, he could not find enough evidence in Mueller’s report to push through with impeachment.
-Moreover, not unlike some of his Democratic colleagues who have expressed reluctance at the idea of impeachment due to how cumbersome the process is (read: Nancy Pelosi and Jerry Nadler), Romney said that impeachment ultimately came down to practicality.
+Moreover, not unlike some of his Democratic colleagues who have expressed reluctance at the idea of impeachment due to how cumbersome the process is, such as Nancy Pelosi and Jerry Nadler, Romney said that impeachment ultimately came down to practicality.

 “I believe that to make a case for obstruction of justice, you just don’t have the elements that are evidenced in this document.
 And I also believe that an impeachment call is not only something that relates to the law, but also considers practicality and politics,” Romney said, adding that the Senate is also inclined towards Trump, making the possibility of impeachment all the more remote.